continuing care for women

 - Educates the community about special needs of the sister

 - Responds to needs and concerns expressed by members of the community

 - Helps the group develop skills to support and challenge the sister in her healing

-During the first two years after leaving Saint Luke's residential program, the sister returns for three renewal weeks that are spread throughout this time period.
+During three to five years after leaving Saint Luke's residential program, the sister returns for periodic renewal weeks.
 These are opportunities to assess progress and reinforce treatment gains.

-Outpatient counseling is available to women who have completed residential care at Saint Luke Institute, Saint Luke Center (Louisville, KY) and Caritas Counseling (Baltimore, MD).
-Our clinical staff also will support a woman religious in identifying a therapist in her own region.
+Outpatient counseling is available at Saint Luke Center (Louisville, KY), Caritas Counseling Center (Silver Spring and Baltimore, MD) and the St. Louis Consultation Center (St. Louis, MO).
+Our clinical staff also can assist a woman religious in identifying a therapist where she lives.